BlockhostOfficial/ddos-prot-mc-servers/README.md

 ##### TCPShield

-TCPShield is the most popular service but it's more expensive than Infinity Filter and their filters are worse.
-They still have a good reputation and they're a very stable option.
+TCPShield is the most popular service but it's more expensive than other OVH options like Infinity Filter.
+They have a great reputation and they're a very trusted option.
+Used by 2b2t and MrBeast.

 - [Website](https://tcpshield.com)
 - Locations: Germany, France, Canada (Montreal)